wrappixel/materialpro-nextjs-free/README.md

 ##  🤝  Contributing

-We welcome contributions from the community to help improve the **MaterialPro Free NextJs Admin Template**.
+We welcome contributions from the community to help improve the **MaterialPro React Admin Free**.
 Whether it’s fixing bugs, adding new features, improving documentation, or sharing ideas — your input is appreciated!

 ### 🛠️ How to Contribute